-Percentage of The number and percentage of Number of program youth program youth who had technical violations. program youth who had a violation of the terms of their supervision (commonly referred to as a technical violation) during the reporting period or 6-12 months post program completion. (by gender, race and ethnicity) who were committed to a juvenile residential facility as a result of a technical violation during the reporting period.
-A juvenile residential facility is a place where young persons who have committed offenses may be housed overnight.
-A facility has living and sleeping units, such as wings, floors, dorms, barracks, or cottages.
-Number of youth (by gender, race and ethnicity) who were sentenced to adult prison as a result of a technical violation during the reporting period. collages.
-Number of youth (by gender, race and ethnicity) who received some other sentence as a result of a technical violation during the reporting period.
+10 (1 : 12 months post program completion. adult prison as a result of a technical violation during the reporting period.
+Number of program youth (by gender, race and ethnicity) who received some other sentence as a result of a technical violation during the reporting period.
 Number of program youth (by gender, race and ethnicity) tracked for technical violations during this reporting period.
-Percentage of youth completing program requirements.
-The number and percentage of youth who have successfully met all program obligations and requirements.
-Program obligations will vary by program, but should be a predefined list of obligations or requirements that clients must meet before program completion.
-Program records are the preferred data source.
-The total number of youth (the "B" value) includes those youth who have exited A. Number of program youth (by gender, race and ethnicity) who exited the program having completed all program requirements during the reporting period.
-B. Total number of youth (by gender, race and ethnicity) who exited the program during the successfully as well as those who have exited unsuccessfully. reporting period (either successfully or unsuccessfully).
-Percentage of program youth exhibiting desired change in the targeted behavior.
-The number and percentage of program youth who have exhibited a desired change in the targeted behavior during the reporting period or 6-12 months post program completion.
-C. Percentage (A/B).
-Number of youth (by gender, race and ethnicity) exhibiting a desired change in targeted behavior, which will depend on specific program goals and activities and may include academic achievement, school attendance, social competence, etc., as indicated in a pre/post survey.
+Percent of youth completing program requirements (short term).
+The number and percent of program youth who have successfully fulfilled all program obligations and requirements.
+This does not include youth who are still in ongoing programs.
+Program obligations will vary by program, but should be a predefined list of requirements or obligations that clients must meet before program completion.
+The total number of youth includes those youth who have exited successfully this reporting period.
+Number of program youth (by gender, race, and ethnicity) who exited the program having completed all program requirements during the reporting period.
+Total number of program youth (by gender, race, and ethnicity) who exited the program during the reporting period (either successfully or unsuccessfully).
+The percent of program youth exhibiting desired change in the targeted behavior (short and long term). and unsuccessfully.
+The number and percent of youth who have exhibited a desired change in the targeted behavior during the reporting period or 6-12 months post program completion.
+The behavior targeted will depend on specific program goals and activities and may include antisocial behavior, family Number of program youth (by gender, race and ethnicity) served during the reporting period with the noted behavioral change.
+Total number of program youth (by gender, race and ethnicity) receiving services for target behavior during the reporting period.